njoke/CRM/README.md

 Running the test:
 	Commmad line:
-	cd into the KnockCRM project folder and run the following maven commands mvn clean
+	cd into the KnockCRM project folder
+	Run the following commands:
+	> mvn clean
-	mvn test
+	> mvn test

 	From IDE:
 	Run As > TestNG Test